| | Rationale

 most important law is the Loi sur les Espèces Menacées ou Vulnérables

 (L.R.Q., c.
 E-12.01), created in 1989.
+Of the COSEWIC list of

 species at risk, approximately 53 are found in Québec.
 The province